ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/intro.rst

 - Security Technical Implementation Guide (STIG_):

   - From the Defense Information Systems Agency (DISA_)
   - The STIG is released with a public domain license and it is commonly used to secure systems at public and private organizations around the world.

-Both are well known and respected benchmarks created for the industry to assist in achieving recognised compliance (e.g. PCI DSS, HIPAA, SOC2, NIST) and adopting security best practices.
+Both are well known and respected benchmarks created for the industry to assist in achieving recognized compliance (e.g. PCI DSS, HIPAA, SOC2, NIST) and adopting security best practices.

 .. toctree::
    :maxdepth: 2